 2. Visual Reflectance Steps.
 These practical problems mean we have to make two fundamental corrections to the naive value scale.
 First, we have to shift to reflectances relative to a standard white value.
 This limits all our value judgments to related color judgments, and also makes them more or less independent of the viewing illumination (within the normal range of indoor lighting).

-Second, in order to get apparent visual equality in the difference between two value scale steps, the actual light intensity between two steps must be unequally spaced to compensate for the visual system's response compression to the light stimulus at higher luminances.
+Second, in order to get apparent visual equality in the difference between two value scale steps, the actual light intensity between two steps must be unequally spaced to compensate for the visual system's response compression to the light stimulus at higher luminance values.
 That is, as the stimulus intensity increases, the changes in luminosity necessary to produce an equal visual effect must increase as well.

 This gives the reflectance to value relationship a characteristic downward sloping curve as the value increases.